hashicorp/terraform-provider-google/website/docs/r/compute_per_instance_config.html.markdown

 * REFRESH
 * NONE

+* `remove_instance_on_destroy` - (Optional) When true, deleting this config will immediately remove the underlying instance.
+When false, deleting this config will use the behavior as determined by remove_instance_on_destroy.

 * `remove_instance_state_on_destroy` - (Optional) When true, deleting this config will immediately remove any specified state from the underlying instance.
 When false, deleting this config will *not* immediately remove any state from the underlying instance.
 State will be removed on the next instance recreation or update.